Democratic Party of Hawaiʻi

-The party is a centralized organization established to promote the party platform as drafted in convention biennially.
-It is also charged with registering voters and delivering voter turnout through county organizations for Hawaii County, Kauai County, Maui County and the City and County of Honolulu.
-The Hawaii Democratic Party maintained political control of the state government in Hawaii for over forty years, from 1962 to 2002.
 It is currently the dominant party in the state, and is one of the strongest affiliates of the national Democratic Party.
-The party currently controls both of Hawaii's U.S. House seats, both U.S. Senate seats, the governorship, and has supermajorities in both houses of the state legislature.
-In particular, the party controls all but two of the 25 seats in the state Senate.
+The party currently controls both of Hawaii's U.S. House seats, both U.S. Senate seats, the governorship, and has supermajorities in both houses of the state legislature, controlling nearly 90% of all legislative seats.

 Organization

+The party is a centralized organization established to promote the party platform as drafted in convention biennially.
+It is also charged with registering voters and delivering voter turnout through county organizations for Hawaii County, Kauaʻi County, Maui County and the City and County of Honolulu.

 A major factor in the party's organization is the ethnicity of Hawaii itself.
 As Democrats emerged as the dominant political party in 1962, they sought to garner support from Native Hawaiians and other non-whites.
 This success is attributed to the efforts of portraying themselves as not belonging to the power elite.
 For decades, the party had little difficulty in winning local and statewide elections, with a significant number of Democrats running unopposed in certain years.
 The party has also established a gender-equality policy that required the election of more women to the state central committee, resulting in an equal balance of men and women in administrative positions.

 State-level organizational meetings are held at the precinct, district, county, and state level, biennially, during even-numbered years.
 The party adheres to a complex set of bylaws that addresses eligibility for membership, election of officers, holding conventions, and recruiting delegates to represent the party at conventions.
 A minimum of two delegates are required from each precinct, with an equal number of men and women, as required by its gender-equality policy.
 While there is no permanent location for state conventions, nearly all of them have been held on the island of Oahu (the most populated) since 1960.

 The party is governed by a Chair and the State Central Committee.
 That committee is composed of representatives from each senatorial district, as well as representatives from each county, for each caucuses and the Young Democrats of Hawaii.
 Gender equality policies require the State Central Committee to be split equally between male and female representatives.

 Due to the extreme geographical distance from the headquarters of the Democratic National Committee in Washington D.C., the party is relatively independent in its affairs.
 As a result, the national party does not typically inquire contributions for fund-raising purposes.
 Due to the party's dominant status in the state, there is some over-representation at national party conventions, in comparison to the population of Hawaii itself.
 Despite certain advantages, the party remains somewhat isolated on the national level.